ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 * `Radius`: The influence range of the probe.
 The reflection is only visible on geometry intersecting this radius.
 * `Falloff`: Percentage of the radius that is smoothly blended into other probes.
-* `SphereProjection`: Enables paralax correction to project the reflection onto the shape of the sphere's radius.
+* `SphereProjection`: Enables paralax correction to project the reflection onto the shape of the sphere.

 Box reflection component:

 * `Extents`: The extents of the box projection.
 The cubemap will be projected to this box.
 * `InfluenceScale`, `InfluenceShift`: The influence volume can be smaller than the projected volume (extents) of the probe.
 This can be useful if you have e.g. a long corridor that you want to place multiple probes in.
 Each will have the same projection but a different part of the projection volume will be set as the influence volume centred around a probe capture offset.
 * `PositiveFalloff`, `NegativeFalloff`: Percentage of the influence volume in each direction that is smoothly blended into other probes.
 The falloff is defined for each face of the box.
-* `BoxProjection`: Enables paralax correction to project the reflection onto the shape of the box's extents.
+* `BoxProjection`: Enables paralax correction to project the reflection onto the shape of the box.

 Common properties for both sphere and box reflection probes that describe how the probe is captured: